Three Days Grace: 2009–2011: Life Starts Now

-Transit of Venus and Gontier's departure (2012–2013)
+2012–2013: Transit of Venus and Gontier's departure

 On October 7, 2011, the RCA Music Group announced it was disbanding Jive Records along with Arista and J Records, and moving all the artists signed to the three labels to its RCA Records brand, which included Three Days Grace.

 On June 5, 2012, the same day as Venus' visible transit across the sun, the band announced that their fourth studio album would be called Transit of Venus and released on October 2, 2012.
 They created an early promotional video on their website featuring clips of them in the studio as well as footage of the physical transit of Venus.
 Due to the rarity of this occurrence, they created the slogan, "Some things will never happen again in your lifetime", reflecting both this uncommon occurrence as well as the mood that the lyrics and music would most likely take on.
-The first single from the album, "Chalk Outline", was released on August 14.
+The album was produced by Don Gilmore and recorded at Revolution Studios in Toronto.
+The band took a different approach on this album heading into the studio.
+They spent three and a half months working and writing songs, where in the past, the songs were already written and they only had to spend a month in the studio recording.
+Sanderson stated they "went for a tighter and more articulated sound on this record," experimenting with new instruments.
+He also said the album was influenced by Nine Inch Nails.